aimms/how-to/Articles/571/571-ci-cd-guide.rst

 CI - Testing within the cloud environment
 ------------------------------------------------

 You may choose to conduct the above tests within the cloud environment.
-Do do so, you will be required to publish the application on the cloud and run specific procedures.
+To do so, you will be required to publish the application on the cloud and run specific procedures.

 The general steps required to achieve this is
 * Publish the application using the AIMMS PRO Rest API to your QA/Test environment.
 You can find some documentation `here <https://documentation.aimms.com/pro/rest-api.html#managing-apps>`_ .
 * Control which users can access this version via the Rest API
 * Run specific tests using the AIMMS PRO Rest API based on predefined tasks within your project.
 You will start the task via the Rest API during the pipeline.
-Here is the `documenatation <https://documentation.aimms.com/pro/rest-api.html#running-tasks>`_ and a `general overview <https://how-to.aimms.com/Articles/561/561-openapi-overview.html>`_ .
+Here is the `documentation <https://documentation.aimms.com/pro/rest-api.html#running-tasks>`_ and a `general overview <https://how-to.aimms.com/Articles/561/561-openapi-overview.html>`_ .

 We recommend that you do not make the test versions of your application accessible to end-users until they have been proved successful in the acceptance tests.